National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 Manual curation of 2,000 mappings was scaled into a fully automated data pipeline that includes common data model (CDM) schema checks, data conformance checks, correction for missing COVID test measurement codes and data expectation checks within the data ingestion and harmonization process.
 Each data partner's ingested data is merged to create a central data repository, which allows for consistent and efficient data quality reviews.

-Beyond well recognized data quality issues, we discovered heuristics relating to each CDM conformance, demographics, COVID tests and associated results, conditions, encounters, measurements, observations, coding completeness, and fitness for use.
+Beyond well-recognized data quality issues, we discovered heuristics relating to each CDM conformance, demographics, COVID tests and associated results, conditions, encounters, measurements, observations, coding completeness, and fitness for use.
 The results of the data quality issues were communicated back to the participating sites and the sites improved their data quality after feedback.
 Furthermore, the N3C central data repository, referred to as the Data Enclave or Enclave, is able to infer missing measurement units as well as correct invalid units of measure for certain laboratory test results through unit inference algorithms.
 Unified Code for Units of Measure is used to harmonize the measurement units.